-Also, please note that all full time students at Eastern, regardless of what health insurance they have, are covered throughout each school year under an accident insurance policy provided by Aetna from August 1 to July 31 or until full-time enrollment is terminated.
-The $112 cost of this accident policy, which covers accidents both on and off campus, is already included in the general University fee each full time student pays.
-For those students on their parents’ health insurance plan or another plan, and who waived the Aetna Student Health sickness plan, this accident policy is an excess policy.
-This means the Aetna insurance will pay only accident-related costs that are not covered by your other (primary) health insurance policy.
+Also, please note that all full time students at Eastern, regardless of what health insurance they have, will continue to be automatically covered, throughout the 12 month-year, under an ACCIDENT INSURANCE policy.
+The cost of this accident policy, which covers accidents both on and off campus, is included in the general University fee each full time student pays.
+This accident policy is an excess or secondary policy meaning the insurance plan will pay only accident-related costs that are not covered by a student’s other (primary) health insurance policy.

 Aetna Sickness Insurance Plan: The table below highlights the 2017-18 cost of the plan being offered directly by the Company.
 This plan is no longer being sponsored by or offered through the University as it has in the past.
 Therefore, any student who wants to purchase and enroll in this plan, please do so at the Aetna website.
 (You also can find more details about the plan and obtain an insurance ID card there.)
 The enrollment periods for this plan will be 7/15/17-9/8/17 and 12/15/17-1/31/18.
 Because this plan is voluntary, students DO NOT have to waive it if they DO NOT want it.

 |Full time Student -- (domestic and international)--sickness plan only (Must sign up for plan through Aetna website.)||$3396||$1424||$1,972|

 |Part time Student--sickness and accident insurance.
 (Must sign up for plan through Aetna website.)||$3464||$1452.50||$2011.50